 - Free cardiac and pulmonary rehab therapy services

-Together, we will get through COVID-19.
-And together, we will continue to do more good for more people in the Sauk Valley.
+Together, we will continue to do more good for more people in the Sauk Valley.
 Check out these resources which are made possible by generous individuals, businesses and clubs from throughout the area.

 This program provides a free 30-day supply of necessary medications to CGH patients who don't have the funds for those therapies.
 Call 815.625.0400 for Julie Morse, ext.
 4433, to find out more.